eethann/Drupal-Backbone/README.txt

 Testing
 ---

 This module uses the jQuery [QUnit][] library for JavaScript testing, via the [QUnit module][] for Drupal.
-Currently CRUD operations are covered by basic tests, and thee's a bit of fancy footwork to handle testing of asynchronous AJAX callbacks.
+Currently CRUD operations, Node Index collections and Views collections are covered by basic tests, and thee's a bit of fancy footwork to handle testing of asynchronous AJAX callbacks.
 See the backbone.test.js file in the tests subdirectory of this module.

 [QUnit]: http://docs.jquery.com/QUnit
 [QUnit module]: http://drupal.org/project/qunit